BA Islamic Studies with Pastoral Care

 Career paths

-The programme opens up a number of career paths related to pastoral care and chaplaincy including in education, prison and probation services, and social and health care professions; youth and community work; policy making roles in pastoral care at local and national governmental level, and advisory/consultative positions in NGOs, the charitable sector, international corporations, interfaith relations, media and research.
-Those graduating from this programme can also go on to pursue Masters level studies at the Markfield Institute, or an Introductory Certificate in Counselling, followed by an MSc in Integrative Counselling and Psychotherapy Studies at Newman University Birmingham, or similar courses at other universities, if they wish to pursue professional careers in counselling related fields.
+The programme opens up several career paths related to pastoral care and chaplaincy, including in education, prison and probation services, and social and health care professions; youth and community work; policy-making roles in pastoral care at local and national governmental levels, and advisory/consultative positions in NGOs, the charitable sector, international corporations, interfaith relations, media and research.
+Those graduating from this programme can also go on to pursue Masters level studies at the Markfield Institute, or take an Introductory Certificate in Counselling followed by an MSc in Integrative Counselling and Psychotherapy Studies at Birmingham Newman University or similar courses at other universities if they wish to pursue professional careers in counselling related fields.

 How to apply